nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 * Files begin with a `-` and directories with a `d`.
 * Followed by permissions for the user, group, and everyone.
 * Permissions are in the order of read, write, and execute.
 If any * group is missing a permission, you'll see a `-`.
-* Ignore field 3 for now (it's the number of links to the file)
+* Ignore second column for now (it's the number of links to the file)
 * The owner of the file
 * What group this person belongs to
 * Size of file in bytes  (Quick question: How do you change this?)